-This also usually means that the interviewer doesn’t share your details and that you are behind the research.
+This also usually means the interviewer doesn’t share your details and that you’re behind the research.

 If the respondent knows who you are, this can influence how they respond.
-They might hold back for fear of offending you for example.
+They might hold back so they don’t offend you for example.
 You don’t want this.
 In these cases, the interviewer would normally say, “we’re working on behalf of a client in the “x” industry” and leave it there.

 Part of the skill of putting interview respondents at ease is the use of open questions.
 With open questions, the aim is to avoid questions that lead to yes / no answers.